SDG 6: Clean Water & Sanitation

 Indigenous River Rangers Program

-The Dharriwaa Elders Group in Walgett has secured funding from the National Indigenous Australians Agency (NIAA) for the Indigenous River Rangers Program.
+The Dharriwaa Elders Group in Walgett has funding from the National Indigenous Australians Agency (NIAA) for the Indigenous River Rangers Program.
 The initiative acknowledges Indigenous Australians' connection to the environment, focusing on water activities across the Murray Darling Basin.

-Academics from UNSW will train the Ngarrangarra-li Walaaybaa Rangers on water management, quality, ecological monitoring, and legal frameworks from a First Nations perspective.
+Academics from UNSW train the Ngarrangarra-li Walaaybaa Rangers on water management, quality, ecological monitoring, and legal frameworks from a First Nations perspective.

-Village Green refurb
+Village Green reduces water use

 Managing campus water, gas and energy demands